docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

 The expression for the named property.
-Writeable only when [canSetExpression](#propertycansetexpression) for the named property is true.
+Writeable only when [canSetExpression](#propertycansetexpression) for the named property is `true`.
 When you specify a value for this attribute, the string is evaluated.

 - If the string contains a valid expression, [expressionEnabled](#propertyexpressionenabled) becomes true.
-- If the string does not contain a valid expression, an error is generated, and [expressionEnabled](#propertyexpressionenabled) becomes false.
+- If the string does not contain a valid expression, an error is generated, and [expressionEnabled](#propertyexpressionenabled) becomes `false`.
-- If you set the attribute to the empty string, [expressionEnabled](#propertyexpressionenabled) becomes false, but no error is generated.
+- If you set the attribute to the empty string, [expressionEnabled](#propertyexpressionenabled) becomes `false`, but no error is generated.

 #### Type

-String; read/write if [canSetExpression](#propertycansetexpression) for the named property is true.
+String; read/write if [canSetExpression](#propertycansetexpression) for the named property is `true`.

 ---